 VPN use-cases with Kodi are even more important than protecting your standard internet connection.
 Because Kodi is open-source, anyone can develop add-ons for the software.
 This means some content may be able to access pirated videos without your knowledge.
 ISPs and content publishers have taken note of this and often put Kodi users under special scrutiny.
 By using a VPN, you can avoid this altogether.

-- 3 Other Good VPNs to Use with Kodi
+- 3 The Top 5 VPNs to Use with Kodi

 - 4 VPN Manager by Zomboided

 - 5 Conclusion

 How to get a FREE VPN for 30 days